GSA/challenges-and-prizes/_all-challenges/1098-first-responder-uas-endurance-challenge-1.md

 **Stage 1 Criteria**

-See the [official rules document]({{site.baseurl}}/assets/netlify-uploads/updated-official-rules-pscr-first-responder-uas-endurance-challenge-august2020.pdf) for details on all aspects of the challenge.
+See the [Official Rules]({{site.baseurl}}/assets/netlify-uploads/uas-revised-rules-doc-12.15.pdf)for details on all aspects of the challenge.
 NIST makes an independent assessment of each Concept Paper based on the evaluation criteria.
 NIST will not review or consider ineligible Concept Paper submissions.
 During the review, each subject matter expert reviewer will review the entire concept papers to which they are assigned.
 The review is not done in sections with different reviewers responsible for different assigned sections.
 Therefore, it is not necessary to repeat information in every part of the Concept Paper.
 Do not include sensitive materials in the Concept Paper, for example personally identifiable information such as social security numbers or business sensitive information such as tax ID numbers, etc.

 **Criterion 1: Strategic Alignment & Technical Outcome (50%)**